faverovir/MSc_Business_Analytics_Portfolio/README.md

 🎾 Outside of analytics, I love travelling and spending time outdoors, trying cuisines from different cultures, discovering new sports, and spending time with animals, especially dogs.

+Feel free to reach out to me through my [LinkedIn Profile](https://www.linkedin.com/in/virginia-favero/) or by [Email](faverov@tcd.ie), I’m always happy to connect, discuss analytics projects, or explore new opportunities and collaborations.

 ## Technical Skills
 - **Excel:** Pivot Tables, Solver, VLOOKUP, SUMIFS